CCI-BIO/Pan-cancerAnalysis/README.md

     &nbsp;&nbsp;&nbsp;&nbsp;To develop our framework, we used the network control method, which is a library from the paper Liu, Y.-Y., et al. (2011).
 "Controllability of complex networks."
 Nature 473: 167.
 The library can be downloaded from https://scholar.harvard.edu/yyl/code.
 You may need to contact the authors to get the approval for the usage of the library.

 Contact information:</br>
     &nbsp;&nbsp;&nbsp;&nbsp;If there are any issues with the method we encourage you to post on the issues section of this github page.
-If you are unable to do so please get in touch with Vu Viet Hoang Pham (vpham@ccia.org.au).
+If you are unable to do so please get in touch with Vu Viet Hoang Pham (vu.v.pham@unsw.edu.au).